-- Practice Active Listening Skills.

-- Fill out and submit "Roles of a Leader" tracking sheet.
-(10% of final grade)

-- (Optional) Read Downey's Chapters 2-3.
+- Practice Active Listening Skills. - Fill out and submit "Roles of a Leader" tracking sheet.
+(10% of final grade) - Conduct a coaching dialogue, then fill out and submit the Coaching Evaluation form.
+(10% of final grade) - (Optional) Read Downey's Chapters 2-3.